Offering training in Books I & II OR Books III & IV

 In addition, participation in concerts featuring electives classes, and the final “Playdown” concert that brings faculty, teacher trainees and students making music together to produce A New American School of String Playing.

-Offering Training in O'Connor Method Books I & II.
+Offering training in Books I & II